Azure-Samples/azure-sql-db-prisma/README.md

 - Run Azure Function from within Visual Studio Code (just hit F5 on the `/api` folder)
 - Serve `/client/index.html` using Visual Studio Code Live Server

 ## Running on Azure

 This is the amazing part of using Azure Static WebApps.
-Deploying to Azure is as easy as committing to GitHub.
+Deploying to Azure is completely automated via GitHub actions.

+1. Fork this repository
+1. Open the Azure Portal
+1. Create a "Static Web App" resource and follow the instruction here: [Building your first static web app in the Azure portal](https://docs.microsoft.com/en-us/azure/static-web-apps/get-started-portal?tabs=vanilla-javascript), but:
+   - When asked for GitHub repo details, point to the forked repo you just created
+   - Select "main" as branch
+   - Select "Custom" in the "Build Presets" dropdown
+   - Set `client` as "App location"
+1. Wait for resource creation and GitHub action completion.
+Once the resource is ready, click on "Go to Resource".
+1. Be patient, now GitHub Action will kick in and deploy the full-stack website.
+It will take a couple of minutes.
+1. Relax.
+1. Grab some coffee or tea.
+1. Drink it.
+1. Click on "Functions" and you should be able to see the `todo` function listed.
+1. Go to the "Configuration" tab and add the same key and values that you have in your `.env` file you created earlier for local execution.
+1. Go to "Overview" and click on "Browse" to open your website.
+Done!